Blog

 }

-A JPA entity whose required getters, setters and no-argument constructor are implemented automatically using Lombok.
-The @Getter, @Setter and @NoArgsConstructor are from Lombok.
+The code block shows a JPA entity whose required getters, setters, and no-argument constructors are implemented automatically using Lombok.
+The @Getter, @Setter, and @NoArgsConstructor are from Lombok.

-Lombok can be added to your project with following Maven dependency:
+Lombok can be added to your project with the following Maven dependency

 <dependency>